 Marketing and Advertising

 It'd be difficult for any company to sell products and services and make a profit if customers didn't know they existed.
-And in the face of a crisis, investing in marketing helps bring in new customers.
+And in the face of a crisis, investing in growth strategies helps bring in new customers.
 That's why business owners use emergency business loans to invest in marketing and advertising: to get their brand in front of potential customers.

 Refinancing Debt